 The following are examples of some of the information that may be passed over the LI_XLA interface from LAF to LARF:

-- Internal interception identifier.

 - Target identifier (IMSI, MSISDN, SUPI, GPSI).

 - Information relating to the type of delivery (via LI_HILA, via LI_HI2, or both).